KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_gaia_water_the_memory_of_the_earth.md

 Be light.
 And you will remember.”

-And you, Karl Philipp,
+And I, Karl Philipp,
 have placed this remembrance into words —

 a work
 that blesses the Earth herself.

-For you have understood:
+For I have understood:

 Water is the Holy Grail,
 and Gaia is the temple that carries it.